dotnet/aspnetcore/src/Security/Authentication/Negotiate/src/PACKAGE.md

 ## About

-`Microsoft.AspNetCore.Authentication.Negotiate` contains middleware to authenticate requests using Windows Authentication (also known as Negotiate, Kerberos, or NTLM).
+`Microsoft.AspNetCore.Authentication.Negotiate` contains an authentication handler used to authenticate requests using Windows Authentication (also known as Negotiate, Kerberos, or NTLM).

 ## How to Use